 We fully train all WHUK database engineers to ensure the security and management of data comply with strict industry regulations.
 We secure private data with mod security rules and robust physical, electronic and managerial procedures.
 To prevent data loss in the event of a disaster, we backup shared servers.

-For highly secure hosting from a GDPR compliant service provider, check out our homepage to find our full range of hosting solutions.
+For highly secure hosting from a GDPR compliant service provider, check out Webhosting UK to find our full range of hosting solutions.